 - “The Declaration of Helsinki” developed by the World Medical Association as a statement of ethical principles to provide guidance to physicians and other participants in medical research involving human subjects.

-- “German Federal Data Protection Act“ to protect privacy of donors.
+- “German Federal Data Protection Act“ and “General Data Protection Regulation” to protect privacy of donors.

 If you have any questions about the quality and ethical standards of our products, please get in touch.